300,000 Central American and Haitian Immigrants May Soon Face Deportation

 The State Department has told Homeland Security officials that more than 300,000 Central American and Haitian immigrants should no longer be protected from deportation, according to the Washington Post.
 The immigrants, most of whom entered the country illegally, are currently shielded under the Temporary Protected Status program, which gives them temporary permission to live and work in the U.S. instead of being returned to countries that are deemed unsafe after facing natural disaster, armed conflict, or other emergency situations.

 Per a letter from Secretary of State Rex Tillerson to DHS secretary Elaine Duke this week, the State Department believes that conditions in Central America and Haiti have now improved to the point that TPS designation is no longer necessary.
 The legally required assessment came as the DHS prepares to announce, by Monday, whether it will renew TPS protection for more than 60,000 Honduran and Nicaraguan immigrants in early January.
-Tillerson’s letter doesn’t bode well for them, nor for nearly 60,000 Haitian immigrants with TPS whose protection expires in late January and almost 200,000 Salvadorans whose protection expires next March.
+Tillerson’s letter doesn’t bode well for them, nor for two other large groups of American residents: nearly 60,000 Haitian immigrants with TPS whose protection expires in late January, and almost 200,000 Salvadorans whose protection expires next March.

 Some of these immigrants have been in the U.S. for as long as two decades, and many own homes and businesses.
 One study has estimated that TPS holders have almost 275,000 U.S.-born children in their families.
 Should the designations not be renewed, these immigrants would have at least six months to get their affairs in order and leave the country.
 If they chose to stay, they could face arrest and deportation.